r-uiz/py.word-game/README.md

-# Py.word Game - Password Creation and Validation
+# Py.word Game - Password Creation and Validation Game
 > Welcome to Py.word Game, a Python-based password creation and validation game!
 This project was created as a submission by r.\_.uiz for the CS50P course offered by Harvard University, heavily inspired by [neal.fun's version.](https://neal.fun/password-game/)

 ![Pyword Game Banner](banner.png)